Chaseknis/third_capstone_react/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-A beginner developer can use this website as a starting point for gaining basic knowledge on how to use APIs in your applictation.
+A developer can use this App as a starting point for how to use a openweathermap.org APIs in your applictation.

 ### Prerequisites